ProsperousHeart/cheatsheets/Tools/git.md

 Where __REMOTENAME__ is the name given to your remote location (default is _origin_)...
 And **BRANCHNAME** is the name of your branch.

+## How Do I Delete My Branch?

+[This](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-both-locally-and-remotely?rq=1) was an excellent explanation for both local and remote.

 # Commit

 After you've added files to your staging, you now need to commit the changes.